bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 yarn add vue bootstrap-vue bootstrap
 ```

-Then, register BootstrapVue plugin in your app entry point:
+Then, register BootstrapVue plugin in your app entry point (note that this installs **all**
+BootstrapVue components and directives):

 ```js
 // app.js